 In addition to Integrative and House Call practice, Dr. Sarah is an experienced emergency veterinarian, having worked part-time at the Animal Emergency Clinic of Durham Region for over 15 years.

 After helping numerous patients and their owners through the end-of-life journey, she felt particularly blessed to be able to offer palliative care to three of her own pets during their final months and began thinking of ways she could offer the same services to her clients.

-When she is not working, Dr. Sarah spends her time at home with her husband, two dogs, Blackberry and Wallace, and their cat, Marvin.
-She enjoys traveling, gardening, and starting home renovation projects.
+When she is not working, Dr. Sarah spends her time at home with her husband, their dog Blackberry, and their cat, Marvin.
+She enjoys travelling, gardening, and starting home renovation projects.